 When Project Genesis began it was given a home at the WNC Nature Center.
 The non-treatment hives were placed next to the red wolf habitat, while the treatment hives nestled close by the deer and other ungulates.
-Both of these locations were safe from vandalism by two-leggeds as they rested within locked gates and twelve foot chainlink fences.
+Both of these locations were safe from vandalism as they rested within locked, twelve foot chain-link fences.

 The colonies now reside in West Asheville.

 Check our events calendar listing for Volunteer Days with Project Genesis.
 Please RSVP with your selected dates, and we will confirm your spot, or let you know if we are full, within 2-5 business days.